Choosing the best ID card printer

 How long should a card last?

-Bar coded cards tend to wear out more quickly that most ID cards due to abrasive swiping of the card.
+Barcoded cards tend to wear out more quickly that most ID cards due to abrasive swiping of the card.
 Most standard PVC cards will last about 2 years.
-To increase the life of a card, you may consider adding holograms or lamination to the card.
+To increase the life of a card, you may consider adding holograms or lamination to the card or placing the card in a protective badge holder.

 Holograms are sometimes also called overlays.
 This is an additional panel on the ribbon that prints on the card during the card printing process.
 Some holograms are clear; some have a specialized pattern on them.
 Some panels are custom to the business need, such as a driver’s license overlay.